coalton-lang/coalton-website/content/post/20211212-typeclasses.md

 ## Combining Transformations

-Another protocol function that seens obvious to implement is a way to combine two transformations.
+Another protocol function that seems obvious to implement is a way to combine two transformations.
 It's pretty easy; the compound effect of two of the same classes of transformation is not too mysterious.
 Rotation angles add.
 Translation distances add.
 Dilation factors multiply.

 ```lisp
 (defgeneric combine (a b))